jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Red and blue philosphies were invented to group humanity into a massive collection action.
 With red and blue philosophies our farming ancestors came together, industrialized, and built the first rudimentary tools like steam engines, gas cars, indoor toilets, broadcast televisions, and computers the size of rooms.
 The masses needed to be extras, regulated and managed inside simplistic color coded parties because our tools were so primitive.
 Thus, we couldn’t share with everyone but had to regulate access.
 To their credit, blue and red philosophies at least gave extras a voice in how our tools’ factories, regulations, and profits were controlled.

 Yet today with live in a world far far away from primitive tools.
 Digital tools are so easy to make that we can customize them for every person’s individual problems.
-Technologies like high-speed internet, smartphones, machine learning, computer programming, cloud computing, heart rate monitors, 3D printing, genetic tests, air quality sensors, GPS trackers, smart watches, finger-print scanners, thermal cameras, have made tools like Skype, iPhones, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, ButcherBox, blood tests, Khan Academy, Google Wear, GitHub, AirBnB, and Firefox so extremely powerful and so easy to make, we don’t need to fight to control them, but fight to spread them.
+Technologies like high-speed internet, smartphones, machine learning, computer programming, cloud computing, heart rate monitors, 3D printing, genetic tests, air quality sensors, GPS trackers, smart watches, finger-print scanners, thermal cameras, have made tools like Skype, iPhones, Lyft, WhatsApp, Kickstarter, YouTube, 23 and Me, ButcherBox, blood tests, Khan Academy, Google Wear, GitHub, SquareSpace, AirBnB, and Firefox so extremely powerful and so easy to make, we don’t need to fight to control them, but fight to spread them.
 This doesn’t come naturally to us, however, because the rules of old philosophies are based on fighting over, not sharing, tools.

 Techvolution is a new philosphy about making regular people the hero of their own story.
 It does so by empowering them with new tools.